Time and Tide

 40 x AA Rechargeable batteries

 We needed to make sure we could transmit audio from the Zoom F8 to the camera.
-This was important as we didn’t know the actions of our subjects and how many we’d potentially have on screen.
+This was important as we didn’t know what actions were happening and how many people we’d see on screen.
 We anticipated them moving in and out of frame or being too far away that we couldn’t rely on the boom or shotgun to capture audio.
 Our set-up was to run a line out into a G3 Transmitter and have a receiver on the FX3.
 This was the best set-up for any external filming we did.
+One of the thing we knew we couldn’t do was ADR so we had to make sure all audio capture was useable and easily synced with the visuals.
+We relied on the tentacle sync to reduce editing times.
+For all iphone footage however, we had to manually sync the audio and visuals.

 2. The iPhone 15 as a B-Camera

-For places that we didn’t want to draw too much attention to ourselves filming, we decided to have the iPhone as a back-up.
+We chose the iPhone 15 as a back-up camera just in-case we had problems with the FX3 or if we needed a 2nd angle.
 I shot some test footage before hand to see what kind of situations we could use it in and if we could match them in post.
-In most situations, the iPhone held up but it was noticeably noiser at night.
+In brighter situations, the iPhone held up but it was noticeably noiser at night.
 We had to purchase a Variable ND specifically for the iphone and a small stand which we could use as a hi-hat for the FX3 as well.
 We filmed using the Blackmagic app which helped us adjust our phone settings to match the FX3.
 We filmed in Apple-log 4K ProRes HQ onto a 500GB Samsung T5 SSD.

 3. Packing light